Ethics of Research Involving Human Participants

 Researcher or Investigator - any individual who is involved in the intellectual direction, control and/or conduct of the research activity.
 This individual may be a faculty member (including sessional appointments), visiting scholar, adjunct, emeritus, honorary research professor, or executive in residence.
 The individual could also be a student in an undergraduate, graduate or postgraduate program, staff member, or a community or industrial partner.

 REB - research ethics board.

-SSHRC - the Social Sciences and Humanities Research Council of Canada
+SSHRC - Social Sciences and Humanities Research Council of Canada

 1.0 RESEARCH INVOLVING HUMAN PARTICIPANTS